MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/storage-replica-known-issues.md

 You need to use Key or Password of Primary Server’s Data drive to unlock the Secondary Server’s data drive.

-## Test Failover does mount when using asynchronous replication
+## Test Failover does not mount when using asynchronous replication

 When running Mount-SRDestination to bring a destination volume online as part of the Test Failover feature, it fails with error: